Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Model and main results

-where $O_n(1)$ means that the constant may depend on $n$. \end{enumerate} \end{maintheorem} \begin{remark} Notice that $L_c=2^{\theta_q/d}$ is the characteristic inter-vacancy distance at equilibrium (the average number of vacancies in a box of side $L_c$ is one).
+where $O_n(1)$ means that the constant may depend on $n$. \end{longlist} \end{maintheorem} \begin{remark} Notice that $L_c=2^{\theta_q/d}$ is the characteristic intervacancy distance at equilibrium (the average number of vacancies in a box of side $L_c$ is one).
 It coincides with the characteristic length above which the relaxation time with maximal boundary conditions starts to scale with $q$ like the infinite volume relaxation time.

-With minimal boundary conditions the relaxation time behaves as in the one dimensional case \cite{CFM}*{Theorem 2}.
-In particular the critical scale $2^{\theta_q}=1/q$ is the equilibrium inter-vacancy distance in $d=1$.
-For what concerns \eqref{eq:333} we observe that $\|\L\|_1 +1$ is the number of vertices in any (East-like) oriented path\footnote{{\it i.e.} a path in the oriented graph $\vec \bbZ^d$ obtained by orienting each edge of the graph $\bbZ^d$ in the direction of increasing coordinate-value.}connecting $x_*=(1,\dots,1)$ to $v^*=(L,\dots,L)$.
-With this interpretation the leading term in the r.h.s. of \eqref{eq:333} coincides with the leading term of the relaxation time for an East process on such an oriented path (cf. e.g. \cite{East-Rassegna}).
+With minimal boundary conditions the relaxation time behaves as in the one-dimensional case (\cite{CFM}, Theorem~2).
+In particular, the critical scale $2^{\theta _q}=1/q$ is the equilibrium inter-vacancy distance in $d=1$.
+For what concerns \eqref{eq:333}, we observe that $\|\L\|_1 +1$ is the number of vertices in any (East-like) oriented path\footnote{That is, a path in the oriented graph $\vec{\mathbb Z}^d$ obtained by orienting each edge of the graph ${\mathbb Z}^d$ in the direction of increasing coordinate-value.}connecting $x_*=(1,\ldots,1)$ to $v^*=(L,\ldots,L)$.
+With this interpretation the leading term in the RHS of \eqref{eq:333} coincides with the leading term of the relaxation time for an East process on such an oriented path (cf., e.g., \cite{East-Rassegna}).

-Finally let $\tmix^{\s}(L;q)$ be the \emph{mixing time} of the East-like process with boundary conditions $\s$, \ie the smallest time $t$ such that, for all starting configurations, the law at time $t$ has total variation distance from $\pi_\L$ at most $1/4$ (cf. e.g. \cite{Levin2008}).
-It is well known (see e.g. \cite{Saloff}) that
+Finally, let $\tmix^{\s}(L;q)$ be the \emph{mixing time} of the East-like process with boundary conditions $\s$, that is, the smallest time $t$ such that, for all starting configurations, the law at time $t$ has total variation distance from $\pi_\L$ at most $1/4$ (cf., e.g., \cite{Levin2008}).
+It is well known (see, e.g., \cite{Saloff}) that

 where $\pi^*:=\min_\eta\pi_\L(\eta)=q^{|\L|}$.
-Thus $\tmix^{\rm max}(L;q)$ and $\tmix^{\rm min}(L;q)$ satisfy the first bound in \eqref{eq:2} and \eqref{eq:3} respectively. \end{remark}
+Thus $\tmix^\mathrm{ max}(L;q)$ and $\tmix^\mathrm{ min}(L;q)$ satisfy the first bound in \eqref{eq:2} and \eqref{eq:3}, respectively. \end{remark}